Police-involved shooting in Wisconsin prompts violent protest: report

 The Milwaukee Journal-Sentinel reported that police were dispatched on a domestic violence call at about 5:11 p.m. prior to the shooting.
 The report said that officers administered aid to Blake, who was airlifted to Froedtert Hospital in Milwaukee.

-Julian Castro, the former 2020 Democrat presidential hopeful, retweeted a purported video of the shooting that appeared to show officers yelling at Blake as he tried to wrap around an SUV and get into a driver’s side seat.
+Julian Castro, the former 2020 Democrat presidential hopeful, retweeted a purported video of the shooting that appeared to show officers yelling at Blake as he tried to walk around an SUV and get into a driver’s side seat.
 One of the officers appears to hold Blake by his shirt and open fire.

 “Police in Kenosha, Wisconsin appear to shoot a man seven times in the back at point blank range after he ignores commands,” Castro tweeted.
 “We’re (sp) no other non-lethal methods considered, @KenoshaPolice?”